-Here is an easy chicken pot pie puff pastry muffin tin dinner idea!
-It’s a great way to use rotisserie chicken or leftover ham or turkey after the holidays are over.
-Packed with cheese and meat surrounded by flaky puff pastry these chicken bites make for a fun dinner or appetizer during Super Bowl!
+Here is an easy chicken pot pie puff pastry recipe!
+It’s a great way to use rotisserie chicken or leftover turkey after the holidays are over.

 You’ve got to try these chicken pot pie puff pastry bites made in a muffin tin!!
-With both of us working, 3 kids, soccer practices, and 2 different schools to travel to each day, it is hard to think of what to do when we have guests over, or what to make for dinnertime.
-Special thanks goes out to Pepperidge Farm for sponsoring this post and allowing me to share with you some of my favorite recipes…..here it goes! (originally published 6/15)
+With both of us working it is hard to think of what to do for dinner.
+Special thanks goes out to Pepperidge Farm for sponsoring this post and allowing me to share with you some of my favorite recipes with you. (originally published 6/15)

-Here are all the ingredients you will need…..super simple right??!!
+Here are all the ingredients you will need for chicken pot pie muffins.
+Super simple right??!!
 This is why Pepperidge Farm Puff Pastry is my “go to” when it comes to easy and really yummy meals!
-It makes it super easy to just defrost, cut, spoon in your ingredients, and they puff up looking pretty in the oven!
+It is super easy to just defrost, cut, spoon in your ingredients, and they puff up looking pretty in the oven!

-It takes about 30 min. once you take it out of the freezer to be just right, so you can begin cutting it into just the right shape for the muffin pan cups.
+It takes about 30 minutes once you take it out of the freezer to be just right.
+Begin cutting it into just the right shape for the muffin pan cups once it’s ready.

-I had some mushrooms in the fridge so I decided to add these to the mixture this time, I have used dried cranberries and/or walnuts at times too!
-This is a great dinnertime meal or after Thanksgiving when you have all that extra turkey too.
+I had some mushrooms in the fridge so I decided to add these to the mixture this time too.
+I have used dried cranberries and/or walnuts at times too!
+This is a great dinnertime meal or after Thanksgiving when you have all that extra turkey.
 Just substitute the chicken for leftover turkey and you have yourself a great meal.